Saturday, March 8, 2025

 We pulled the anchor and sailed to Powell Island.
 The bilge blower started acting up - making noises that varied with the battery voltage.

-We beached the dinghy and tried to replace the broken bolt on the Johnson, but were not successful
+We beached the dinghy and attempted to replace the broken bolt on the Johnson, but were unsuccessful.